stellar/go/services/horizon/internal/docs/captive_core.md

 Captive Core completely eliminates all Horizon issues connected Stellar-Core's database, but it requires extra time to initialize the Stellar-Core subprocess.

 Captive Stellar-Core can be used in both reingestion (`horizon db reingest range`) and normal Horizon operation (`horizon` or `horizon serve`).
-In fact, using Captive Core to reingest historical data is considerably faster without Captive Core (i.e. filling in Core's database with `stellar-core catchup` followed by `horizon db reingest range`).
+In fact, using Captive Core to reingest historical data is considerably faster than without it (i.e. filling in Core's database with `stellar-core catchup` followed by `horizon db reingest range`).

 ### Configuration